-Hackers gain an entry point into the network by exploiting its various weak points.
+Cybercriminals gain an entry point into the network by exploiting its various weak points.
 As used IT assets have a lot of vulnerabilities that could be exploited, network administrators are tasked with ensuring protection against a diverse range of threats.
 This can be a tremendous task to oversee.
-However, there are a lot of handy tools that can be used to increase the network's resistance.
+However, there are a lot of handy tools that can be used to increase the network's security and resistance.

-Network security is a complex field, so in this article, we'll go through the main network protection methods.
+Network security is a complex field, so we'll go through this article's main network protection methods.
 This should prove handy when planning an organization's cybersecurity strategy.

 3 types of network security controls